biniLasso: Automated cut-point detection via sparse cumulative binarization: Discussion

 How can this approach be utilized in real-world applications?
 We strongly advocate for first identifying the optimal relationship between predictors and the risk of outcomes, irrespective of its immediate clinical interpretability.
 This can be achieved using CGAMs, which leverages smoothing spline-based machine learning algorithms \citep{Hastie_Tibshirani_1990, Bender_etal_2018}.
 In this approach, continuous predictors are included in the Cox model, and smoothing splines are applied to flexibly estimate potentially non-linear, data-driven relationships between predictors and outcomes.
 Then, for generating clinically actionable insights, one can categorize continuous predictors based on identified cut-points by biniLasso (or miniLasso) and then fitting a standard Cox proportional hazards model using the categorized predictors instead.
 This approach balances interpretability and performance, making it more suitable for practical applications.
 To evaluate the trade-off between interpretability and predictive accuracy, model performance metrics such as AIC or IBS can be used to compare the simplified Cox model with the more flexible CGAM.
+Notably, if the true biological mechanism exhibits threshold or switch-like effects rather than smooth continuous gradients, the categorized model may actually outperform the CGAM by avoiding the over-parameterization inherent to flexible splines.
+Additionally, bootstrap resampling or stability selection can be used to quantify estimated cut-points uncertainty.

 In conclusion, biniLasso and miniLasso represents a significant advancement in the analysis of high-dimensional survival data, offering a computationally efficient and interpretable approach for identifying multiple cut-points per feature.
 Their ability to handle complex relationships while maintaining high predictive accuracy makes it a valuable tool for both research and clinical applications.
 By combining the flexibility of non-parametric methods with the simplicity of categorized predictors, biniLasso variants bridge the gap between statistical rigour and practical usability, paving the way for more effective prognostic modelling in high-dimensional settings.